AiratTop/mysql-self-hosted/README.md

 -   Uses the official MySQL Docker image.
 -   Persists data in a local volume.
 -   Configured for a shared network for easy integration.
--   Includes scripts for easy management.
+-   Includes scripts for easy management (`restart-docker.sh`, `update-docker.sh`).
+-   Includes a `backup.sh` script for easy database backups.

 ## Getting Started